They say scarcity in copywriting heightens the appeal of what you’re selling.

 And blatantly stocked up on extra snacks.

 Just in case.

-Which is to say: this innocuous looking sign actually CHANGED my behaviour — and got my buying stuff I didn’t need.
+Which is to say: this innocuous looking sign CHANGED my behaviour — persuading me to buy stuff I didn’t need.

 All in the space of four tiny words.